 - Make sure that knives and utensils are cleaned after preparing raw foods.

-In addition to these measures, as reptiles and amphibians including terrapins and tortoises can commonly carry salmonella bacteria, you should not keep them in a house where children under the age of 1 year live, or where someone with a weakened immune system also lives.
+In addition to these measures, as reptiles and amphibians including terrapins and tortoises can commonly carry salmonella bacteria, they should be kept with caution.
+You should supervise any contact with children, particularly very young children.
+You should not keep them where someone with a weakened immune system may come into contact with them.